Please note the following requirements related to prerequisite course work:

 This course may be human or mammalian, although human is preferred.
 A dissection laboratory is not required, but the course must contain some type of laboratory experience to be acceptable.
 A combined human anatomy/physiology course is generally not sufficient to fulfill the anatomy requirement (see below).

-HUMAN PHYSIOLOGY: 1 semester (or equivalent) with laboratory.
+HUMAN PHYSIOLOGY: one semester (or equivalent) with laboratory.

 This course should introduce the student to basic human physiological principles.
 A combined human anatomy/physiology course (with laboratory) may be used to fulfill the physiology requirement.
 If the combined human anatomy/physiology course (with laboratory) is 6 semester credits or greater, it will fulfill both the anatomy and physiology requirements.